mhmdio/packer-esxi-ssh/README.md

-# ICC PA VM Images
+# Packer Build on VMware ESXi

-Use Packer to build VM on ESXi.
+Use Packer to build VM on ESXi 7.0u1

 - build machines directly on VMware vSphere Hypervisor using SSH (as opposed to the vSphere API)